Gab001-data/Football-Match-Prediction-Model/README.md

 6. [Contact Information](#contact-information)

 ## Project Description
-In this modelling project, I built a classification model to predict the outcome of football matches.
-The scope includes; web scrapping to collect historic match result for the 2022/2023 and 2023/2024 Premier league season, data transformation, cleaning, encoding of character data type, exploratory analysis to identify trends/pattern and relatioships between data, and finally predictive modelling for match predictions.
+In this modeling project, I trained a classification model to predict the outcome of football matches.
+The scope includes; web scrapping to collect historical match results for the 2022/2023 and 2023/2024 Premier League season, data transformation, cleaning, encoding of character data type, exploratory analysis to identify trends/patterns and relationships between data, and finally predictive modeling for match predictions.
-The dataset consist of historic match result from the 2022/2023 and the just concluded season. key features include, team, opponent, GL, Sh, SoT,GF,GA etc.
+The dataset consists of historic match results from the 2022/2023 and the just concluded season. key features include team, opponent, GL, Sh, SoT, GF, GA etc.

-#### Preliquisites
+#### Prerequisites
-To succesfully run the code in the web scrapping and match prediction notebook, install the following modules
+To successfully run the code in the web scrapping and match prediction notebook, install the following modules
 - Pandas
-- numpy
+- NumPy
 - matplotlib
 - seaborn
-- sklearn
+- learn
 - beautifulsoup4

-execute the below line of code in your notebook to install the latest version of the above packages.
+Please execute the below line of code in your notebook to install the latest version of the above packages.
 ```python
 !pip install pandas numpy matplotlib seaborn sklearn bs4